genomexyz/leaflet-kml/README.md

 ## How to use

-make sure you have web server installed. clone this repo in your /var/www/html or another directory that become the root of your web server.
+Make sure you have web server installed.

+Clone this repo in your /var/www/html or another directory that become the root of your web server.

 ## Changelog